 In her free time, Gina enjoys reading historical fiction and exercising with the family dogs, Miki and Tank.
 She also enjoys hiking, cycling, and yoga.

 Sean P. Vitrano, Mediator and Collaborative Attorney

 Sean is a mediator and collaborative attorney who helps individuals resolve family disputes out of court.
 He is certified by the North Carolina Dispute Resolution Commission as a family financial mediator.
 He maintains an AV-Preeminent rating from Martindale-Hubbell.

 Sean is a founding member of Triangle Collaborative Divorce Professionals, a multidisciplinary collaborative practice group that offers free monthly divorce workshops to the public.
 He has served two terms on the North Carolina Bar Association Dispute Resolution Section Council and is the current co-chair of the Pro Bono Committee.
 He is a past president of the North Carolina Association of Professional Family Mediators.
 In addition to working directly with divorcing couples, he regularly mediates as a volunteer in the Wake County Family Court.
 He also teaches mediation skills and continuing legal education seminars for family lawyers.

-Sean is also an experienced state and federal appellate attorney.
-He is a member of the Fourth Circuit Criminal Justice Act Panel, the Appellate Defender's roster for criminal appeals, and the Parent Defender's roster for appeals involving termination of parental rights and abuse, neglect, and dependency.
+Sean is also an experienced state and federal appellate attorney who has handled hundreds of cases involving criminal law and procedure, termination of parental rights, and juvenile abuse, neglect, and dependency.